stevegt/grid-cli/v2/doc/340-magic.md

 ### Cons of Sequence Matching for Message Handling

-1. **Ambiguity and Complexity**:
-    - **Ambiguous Sequences**: Byte sequences might overlap ambiguously, leading to incorrect handling.
-For example, similar initial bytes could represent different message types.
-XXX Ambiguous sequence patterns are resolved by the first match.
-The ordering of first match is node-specific; the local node's own configuration determines the order of tries.
-    - **Complex Pattern Management**: Managing a large set of sequence patterns could become complex and error-prone.
-XXX The "large database of sequence patterns" is the decentralized cache.

 2. **Security Implications**:
     - **Tampering Risk**: Matching based on bytes might expose the system to tampering if attackers craft byte sequences to deceive the match routines, potentially leading to security vulnerabilities.
     - **Insufficient Validation**: Without robust parsing, the system might skip essential validation steps, increasing the risk of processing malformed or malicious messages.